gcamargot/cert-manager/README.md

 ```

 **Description**
-Shows the locally stored certificates with their common name, country, expiration date, and file path, refreshing metadata from disk.
+Shows the locally stored certificates with their common name, country, expiration date, file path, and current parsing status.
+The command refreshes metadata from disk before printing and persists any corrections back to `~/.cert-manager/certificates.json`.

-**TO DO**
-- Persist metadata in a structured store (JSON or SQLite).
-- Enforce unique certificate names.

 ### 7. Set SSL for WebGUI